About BSC Committees & Groups

 List of groups and latest meetings

 The AWG is one of three industry working groups which Elexon is chairing and providing with technical leadership to support Ofgem’s Significant Code Review on Electricity Settlement Reform.
+The other two groups are: Design Working Group (DWG); and the Code Change and Development Group (CCDG).

 The Balancing Mechanism Reporting Service Change Board is responsible for supporting the BSC Panel in meeting its objectives with matters relating to the BMRS processes and systems.